ipb-halle/signals/README.md

 # Helper Tool for Signals Notebook

-This project bundles code for migration of IPB data sources, for backup, maintenance and external services for the Perkin Elmer Signals Notebook.
+This project bundles code for migration of IPB data sources, for backup, maintenance and external services for the Revvity Signals Notebook.
 The command line tool relies on a single configuration file <code>openejb.xml</code>, which is passed via command line.
 The configuration file contains the <code>DataSource</code> definition(s), the base url of the Signals Notebook instance and the API key.
 Example content is as follows (please adjust for your instance):

     <?xml version="1.0"?>
     <openejb>